CONTAINER TERMINALS: SEEING OPPORTUNITIES INSTEAD OF OBSTACLES

 It's no secret that the world's shipping economy is slowing down and this, in turn, has a flow-on effect to terminals around the world.
 The difference between an obstacle, such as a market downturn, and an opportunity is one of perspective.
 When shipping volumes decrease, container terminal operators’ thinking needs to shift from quantity throughput to service quality in order to maintain a healthy bottom line.

 The downturn is fueled in part by year-on-year decreases in China's economic growth, with 2015 growth at a meager 6.9% - expectations for 2016 is that their economy will show a comparable, or worse, growth level.
 It is also partially attributed to declines in the Russian container shipping industry fueled by sanctions and a decreasing oil price, and the oversupply of shipping capacity shouldn't be ignored either.

 There are numerous articles on how the shipping industry can survive the current decrease in freight volumes (search consolidation) - but is surviving the only option?
-There are a few articles on how, in fact, the shipping industry can benefit from the downturn - strategy firm, McKinsey & Company wrote an excellent article on this very subject - but little is available on how terminals can benefit.
+There are a few articles on how, in fact, the shipping industry can benefit from the downturn - strategy firm, McKinsey & Company wrote an excellent article on this very subject (no longer available) - but little is available on how terminals can benefit.